mapbox/batfish/README.md

 ### Non-page files with in the pages directory

 Sometimes you need to put an asset at a specific URL.
-A `favicon.ico` in the root directory, for example; or a special image for social media `<meta>` tags on a page.
+You may want a `favicon.ico` in the root directory, for example; or a special image for social media `<meta>` tags on a page.
-For this reason, any non-page files within the [`pagesDirectory`] are copied directly into the same location during the static build.
+For this reason, **any non-page files within the [`pagesDirectory`] are copied directly into the same location during the static build.**

 *When you access these files from pages, though, you need to use root-relative or absolute URLs.*
 That is, within `src/pages/foo/bar.js` you cannot access `src/pages/foo/bar.jpg` as `bar.jpg`: you need to use `/foo/bar.jpg`.
-(You may want to [prefix the URLs](#prefixing-urls)).
+You may want to [prefix the URLs](#prefixing-urls), also.

 ### Path not found: 404

-Note that adding the [`notFoundPath`] property is optional in your `batfish.config.js`.
-By default, it looks for a `404.js` in your directory.
+By default, Batfish looks for a `404.js` in your [`pagesDirectory`].
-If you provide [`notFoundPath`] a valid string path, the 404s will point to this absolute path.
+If you provide the config option [`notFoundPath`], the 404s will instead render the component this points to.

 In development, you can expect to see your 404 page by entering an invalid path.
 When you build for [`production`], though, your 404 page will need to be handled and rendered by the server.